On Prediction Properties of Kriging: Uniform Error Bounds and Robustness

 A key element of kriging prediction is the use of conditional inference based on Gaussian processes.
 At each untried point of the design region (i.e., domain for the input variables), the conditional distribution of a Gaussian process is normal with explicit mean and variance.
 The pointwise confidence interval of the kriging predictor is then constructed using this conditional distribution.
 In many applications, it is desirable to have a joint confidence region of the kriging predictor over a continuous set of the input variables such as an interval or rectangular region.
 The pointwise confidence interval for each design point cannot be amalgamated over the points in the design region to give a confidence region/limit with guaranteed coverage probability, even asymptotically.
 To address this question, it would be desirable to have a theory that gives good bounds on the worst (i.e., maximum) error of the kriging predictor over the design region.
 This bound can be useful in the construction of confidence regions with guaranteed coverage property, albeit somewhat conservatively.

-In this work, we derive error bounds of the (simple) kriging predictor under a uniform metric.
+In this work, we derive error bounds of the simple and universal kriging predictor under a uniform metric.
 The predictive error is bounded in terms of the maximum pointwise predictive variance of kriging.
 A key implication of our work is to show that the overall predictive performance of a Gaussian process model is tied to the smoothness of the underlying correlation function as well as the space-filling property of the design (i.e., collection of the design points).
 This has two major consequences.
 First, we show that a less smooth correlation function is more \textit{robust} in prediction, in the sense that prediction consistency can be achieved for a broader range of true correlation functions, while a smoother correlation function can achieve a higher rate of convergence provided that it is no smoother than the true correlation.